Following is a listing of helpful resources compiled by CAST.

 educate parents about how they can prevent and reduce youth drug use.

 Safety & Preparedness

 A nonprofit organization that teaches conflict resolution and mediation skills to faculty, students and parents, as a way to prevent violence and increase communication.

-Gift From Within
+- Gift From Within

 A private, non-profit organization dedicated to those who suffer post-traumatic stress disorder (PTSD), those at risk for

-videotapes, articles, books, and a resource catalog. maintains a roster of survivors who are willing to participate in an
+videotapes, articles, books, and a resource catalog.
+Maintains a roster of survivors who are willing to participate in an

-international network of peer support. is designated by the Internal Revenue Service as 501(c)(3) public charity, eligible to receive tax-exempt grants, gifts, and donations.
+international network of peer support.
+Is designated by the Internal Revenue Service as 501(c)(3) public charity, eligible to receive tax-exempt grants, gifts, and donations.

-The Harry Frank Guggenheim Foundation
+- The Harry Frank Guggenheim Foundation

 Sponsors scholarly research on problems of violence, aggression, and dominance.